 Mrs. Albert Guth

-Dies at Livingston, Mont., in Accident
+Dies at Livingston, Montana, in Accident

 Mr. and Mrs. John C. Petersen received word Monday of the death of their daughter, Mrs. Albert Guth, who on the day previous suffered fatal burns.
 According to word received, Mrs. Guth was starting a fire at about six o'clock Sunday morning in the home of her brother-in-law, Henry Guth, of near Livingston, Montana, when a can of tractor fuel she was using exploded.
 Her husband, who was nearby, carried her, with clothes afire, to a nearby snowdrift and himself suffered severe burns on his hands and arms.
 Mrs. Guth was taken to a Livingston hospital where she passed away on Monday morning at 9:05 o'clock.

-She leaves to mourn her death her parents and the following brothers and sisters, Ben and Herman of Denison, Caroline, Mrs. Edward Buchanan of Moorhead; Hilda, Mrs. Geo.
-Vanderwert, of Dunlap; Clara, Mrs. Albert Hollander of Manilla; Marvin and Helen, Mrs. Rollie Gould of Denison; Hetha, Mrs. Henry Schroeder, of Aspinwall, and Nellie and Edna, also of Denison.
+She leaves to mourn her death her parents and the following brothers and sisters, Ben and Herman of Denison, Caroline, Mrs. Edward Buchanan of Moorhead; Hilda, Mrs. George Vanderwert, of Dunlap; Clara, Mrs. Albert Hollander of Manilla; Marvin and Helen, Mrs. Rollie Gould of Denison; Hetha, Mrs. Henry Schroeder, of Aspinwall, and Nellie and Edna, also of Denison.

 Funeral services were to have been held this Thursday afternoon at Livingston and interment will be made there.
 Ray Guth of Aspinwall, a brother-in-law of the deceased, was the only one from this community who was in attendance of the services.